 You can see the dangers of not getting enough sleep.
 So, how can you ensure you actually get those recommended seven to eight hours of sleep?
 Here are some nifty strategies for getting great sleep:

 - Try going to bed at a decent hour, which is of course this is easier said than done.
-What if you are simply too busy?
 Busy individuals should adhere to a schedule for when they’ll stop working, what time they’ll go to bed, and what time they’ll wake up each day.
 In general, everyone should go to sleep and wake up at the same time every day of the week, including weekends.
 This helps train your body to fall asleep at the same time every night, which can increase your chances of getting a full night’s sleep.

 - Make sure your bedroom is only used for sleeping and intimacy, which includes keeping your bedroom free of televisions, computers, smartphones, and other devices.
-The light emitted by these devices can interfere with your melatonin production.
-This hormone helps people to feel relaxed, less alert, and sleepy.
+The light emitted by these devices can interfere with your melatonin production, which helps people to feel relaxed, less alert, and sleepy.

 - Ensure that you have a mattress to meet your specific needs.
 If you are a side sleeper, you will want a softer mattress, but those who need the best mattress for back sleepers should look for a medium-firm mattress.
 Those who need the best mattress for stomach sleepers should seek out something firmer.

-- You always want to keep a close eye on what you eat and drink at night.
-Make sure that you have dinner at least three hours before your bedtime.
+- You always want to keep a close eye on what you eat and drink at night and make sure that you have dinner at least three hours before your bedtime.
 Also, if you are going to have an alcoholic drink, keep to this same schedule.
 Just be careful, because alcohol may seem like it is helping you sleep, but it really isn’t.
 Alcohol can hinder your time in REM sleep and make you need to use the restroom more throughout the night.